 In January 2003, BLM delivered to Congress the first Energy Policy Conservation Act (EPCA) inventory of 59.4 million acres managed by Federal agencies in five study areas in the West.
 The areas contain the bulk of the known natural gas and much of the known oil resources under public management in the onshore United States.
-The EPCA inventory provides an estimate of undiscovered technically recoverable resources and proved reserves of oil and gas beneath the five basins and an inventory of the extent and nature of limitations to their development.
+This initial EPCA inventory provides an estimate of undiscovered technically recoverable resources and proved reserves of oil and gas beneath the five basins and an inventory of the extent and nature of limitations to their development.
+The Department is working to complete the full assessment of onshore oil and natural gas resources on federal lands beyond the five initial basins, not including Alaska.
+We anticipate this process will take approximately two years.
 All information gathered as a result of the EPCA effort will be integrated into the BLM's ongoing land use planning efforts are a cornerstone for future energy production from public lands.
-The BLM has also prioritized a number of land-use planning efforts that have major oil and gas components.
+We would note that the EPCA inventory does not include information relating to the federal OCS, which will play a big part in America's energy future.